University of Manchester Medicine Interview Questions

 Top Tips for Manchester Medicine MMI Interview

-2. Practising ethical scenarios is also vital as it is a very common station.
+2. Studying medical ethics is vital.
 Manchester focuses on quite specific ethical points, including GMC guidelines.
 Therefore it’s important to be well informed so you can add content and examples to your arguments.
 Here is a great page to help you answer questions about medical ethics: Medical Ethics

 3. Be prepared to talk about work experience.
-It might be better to go over any notes you made during work experience to refresh your memory and also make sure you’re able to reflect on everything you saw or did!
+It might be better to go over any notes you made during work experience to refresh your memory.
+Make sure you’re able to reflect on everything you saw or did!
 You can also include any information or experiences you’ve gained during your work experience when answering questions about your motivation to study medicine.
 For further help in structuring your answers for these types of questions, have a look at this page: Model Answers

 Covid – 2020 Changes